njudd/diff/README.md

 ### Considerations:
 + Length of trial is unknown
 + Differing levels artificially effect RT's
 + Each kid has a variable amount of occurences, this could adversely interplay with other factors.
-To strenghten analysis it would be ideal of find a min amount of acceptiable occurences and randomaly sample kids with more data.
+To strenghten analysis it would be ideal of find a min amount of acceptiable occurences and randomoly sample kids with more data.

 ### Data: